cmupress.th@gmail.com

 DISCUSSION

-The finding of the current study on the significant relationship between autonomy and psychological well-being is consistent with past findings (Cordeiro et al., 2016; Paradnikė & Bandzevičienė, 2015).
-Based on the self-determination theory, autonomy is an important basic psychological needs to promote one’s well-being (Ryan & Deci, 2000).
-Weinsten et al. (2011) indicated that autonomy is associated with well-being whereby individuals with higher sense of autonomy will experience better well-being.
+The finding of the current study on the significant relationship between autonomy and psychological wellbeing is consistent with past findings (Paradnikė and Bandzevičienė, 2015; Cordeiro et al., 2016).
+Based on the SDT, autonomy is an important basic psychological need for promoting one’s wellbeing (Ryan and Deci, 2000).
+Weinstein et al. (2011) indicated that autonomy is associated with wellbeing whereby individuals with a higher sense of autonomy will experience better wellbeing.
 Among university students, autonomy plays an important role in their lives as they are in the transitional period from adolescence to adulthood.
-They have strong desire for freedom to make their own choices, to be in control of their own decisions, and to take initiative to act (Adriyati & Hatiningsih, 2019).
-Cross and Gore (2003) stated that people in collectivistic societies are less likely to express freedom and autonomy, which decreases well-being.
-However, contrary to the statement by Cross and Gore (2003), our study which is conducted in Malaysia, revealed that the role of autonomy positively predicted well-being even in a collectivistic society.
-Thus, when students’ desires for autonomy are fulfilled, they are more likely to experience better psychological well-being.
+They have a strong desire for freedom to make their own choices, to be in control of their own decisions, and to take initiative to act (Adriyati and Hatiningsih, 2019).
+Cross and Gore (2003) stated that people in collectivistic societies are less likely to express freedom and autonomy, which decreases wellbeing.
+Contrary to that, our study in Malaysia reveals that autonomy positively predicts wellbeing in a collectivistic society.
+Thus, when students’ desires for autonomy are fulfilled, they are more likely to experience better psychological wellbeing.

-The significant relationship found between FoMO and psychological well-being was in line with previous studies (Hayran & Anik, 2021; Milyavskaya et al., 2018).
-Past studies have also found that higher FoMO was correlated with more depressive symptoms (Baker et al., 2016), greater levels of stress (Buglass et al., 2017), and higher levels of internet addiction (Burnell et al., 2019), which in turn could impact psychological well-being.
-A possible explanation for these findings is that social media and modern technology have changed the way we derive our social connectedness and the way we interact with one another (Antonio, 2012).
-People are constantly browsing through social media to stay updated with their friends' status so that they stay “connected” with what is happening around them.
+The significant relationship found between FoMO and psychological wellbeing in this article is in line with previous studies (Milyavskaya et al., 2018; Hayran and Anik, 2021).
+Past studies have also found that higher FoMO was correlated with more depressive symptoms (Baker et al., 2016), greater levels of stress (Buglass et al., 2017), and higher levels of internet addiction (Burnell et al., 2019), which in turn could impact psychological wellbeing.
+A possible explanation for these findings is that social media and modern technology have changed the way we derive social connection and the way we interact with one another (Antonio, 2012).
+People are constantly browsing through social media to stay updated with their friends’ status so that they stay “connected” with what is happening around them.
 Furthermore, social media constantly reminds them about other experiences in which they are missing out, and this in turn could trigger feelings of anxiety and regret (Milyavskaya et al., 2018).
-As a result, one will experience FoMO, which then will impact their psychological well-being.
+As a result, one will experience FoMO, which then will impact their psychological wellbeing.

-Our study also showed that perceived social support from family and peers significantly correlated with psychological well-being, which is consistent with past studies (Adyani et al., 2019; Ammar et al., 2013; Siedlecki et al., 2014).
+Our study also showed that perceived social support from family and peers significantly correlated with psychological wellbeing, which is consistent with past studies (Ammar et al., 2013; Siedlecki et al., 2014; Adyani et al., 2019).
 Awang et al. (2014) remarked that students who have high perceived social support are more confident and comfortable with the environment around them.
 As a result, social support from peers serves as a strong support for emotional and academic adjustments.
-Furthermore, students with good social support perceive the environment around them as friendly and supportive, which is beneficial to their well-being and happiness (Karademas, 2006).
+Furthermore, students with good social support perceive the environment around them as friendly and supportive, which is beneficial to their wellbeing and happiness (Karademas, 2006).
 During the pandemic, social support was found to be a protective factor against depressive symptoms (Liu et al., 2021).
-In addition, past studies highlighted that individuals from collectivistic countries reported higher levels of social support compared to individualistic countries (Goodwin & Plaza, 2000; Park et al., 2013) because Asians tend to view themselves as “connected” with others around them (Markus & Kitayama, 1991).
-Thus, individuals with increased support from friends and family are more likely to experience better psychological well-being.
+In addition, past studies highlighted individuals from collectivistic countries reported higher levels of social support compared to individualistic countries (Goodwin and Plaza, 2000; Park et al., 2013) because Asians tend to view themselves as “connected” with others around them (Markus and Kitayama, 1991).
+Thus, individuals with increased support from friends and family are more likely to experience better psychological wellbeing.

-This study provides insight into the variables that affect psychological well-being among university students during the Covid-19 pandemic.
+This study provides insight into the variables that affect psychological wellbeing among university students during the COVID-19 pandemic.
 However, there are some limitations found in this study.
-Firstly, this study was conducted during the Covid-19 pandemic whereby the findings obtained from this study could be time sensitive.
-There could be other possible variables that could affect one’s well-being during a different period of time.
-Thus, future studies could examine the factors affecting psychological well-being in a post-pandemic period.
-Secondly, the sample recruited in this study are mainly Malaysians living in Malaysia.
-Although Malaysia is part of Asian countries which practices collectivistic culture, certain practices in Asian countries do vary due to differences in culture and upbringing.
-Future studies could conduct cross-cultural studies within Asian countries to examine the predicting effects of autonomy, FoMO and social support on psychological well-being.
+Firstly, this study was conducted during the COVID-19 pandemic whereby the findings obtained from this study could be time sensitive.
+There could be other possible variables affecting wellbeing during a different period of time.
+Thus, future studies could examine the factors affecting psychological wellbeing in a post-pandemic period.
+Secondly, the sample recruited in this study are mainly people living in Malaysia.
+Although Malaysia practices a collectivistic culture, practices in vary due to differences in culture and upbringing.
+Future studies could conduct cross-cultural studies within Asian countries to examine the predicting effects of autonomy, FoMO and social support on psychological wellbeing.
 Lastly, social support among university students may vary depending on their living arrangements.
 Students living with their parents may experience higher levels of family support.
 Future studies are encouraged to consider including this variable for a more comprehensive analysis.

 Despite these limitations, this study offers significant implications for health policy makers and mental health experts.
-As FoMO was found to be the strongest predictor of psychological well-being, mental health experts could work towards sharing ideas on detoxing oneself from social media, such as taking periodic breaks from social media or taking time to disconnect from social media.
-Mental health experts could also incorporate social support as part of psychological interventions for mental health as having a good social support provides opportunity for people to share their feelings.
+As FoMO was found to be the strongest predictor of psychological wellbeing, mental health experts could work toward sharing ideas on detoxing oneself from social media, such as taking periodic breaks from social media or taking time to disconnect from social media.
+Mental health experts could also incorporate social support as part of psychological interventions for mental health, as having good social support provides opportunities for people to share their feelings.
 In addition, educators and parents could implement strategies in promoting autonomy among university students as they are in the transition period to adulthood.
-By allowing them to take charge of their own learning and allowing them to take responsibility for their own actions, their well-being could be enhanced.
+By allowing them to take charge of their own learning and allowing them to take responsibility for their own actions, their wellbeing could be enhanced.

 CONCLUSION

-In conclusion, this study investigated the predicting effects of autonomy, fear of missing out and social support on psychological well-being among Malaysian students.
-Individuals with good social support from family and friends and a high autonomy are more likely to have a better psychological well-being, while individuals with higher FoMO was found to experience lower psychological well-being.
-Thus, having a good sense of autonomy, good social support system from friends and family, along with being satisfied with own’s experience are important in promoting good psychological well-being.
+In conclusion, this study investigated the predicting effects of autonomy, FoMO, and social support on psychological wellbeing among Malaysian students.
+Individuals with good social support from family and friends and a high autonomy are more likely to have better psychological wellbeing, while individuals with higher FoMO were found to experience lower psychological wellbeing.
+Thus, having a good sense of autonomy, a good social support system from friends and family, along with being satisfied with own’s experience, are important to promoting good psychological wellbeing.

 REFERENCES